Russian Ground Forces: Russo-Ukrainian War

-Reports say that Russian forces are having to repair damaged Ukrainian tanks; the Russian Defence Ministry says these tanks are for pro-Russian forces.
-The Ukrainian Defence Ministry's Chief Directorate of Intelligence claims that Russia has stopped making new tanks.
-Due to the fighting in Ukraine the Russian Victory Day parade will be reduced by some 35%, purely in ground combat vehicles or systems.
-The parade on 9 May 2022, according to the official guide, would feature only 25 Russian combat systems and 131 ground combat vehicles.
-Compared to last year where it featured 198 vehicles and 35 combat systems.
-In particular there is a shortage of display ready T-80 and they are using older equipment to make up numbers.
+Due to the fighting in Ukraine the 2022 Moscow Victory Day Parade was to be reduced by some 35%, purely in ground combat vehicles or systems.
+The parade on 9 May 2022, according to the official guide, would feature only 25 combat systems and 131 ground combat vehicles, compared to 2021 where it featured 198 vehicles and 35 combat systems.
+In particular there was a shortage of display ready T-80 tanks and Russia used older equipment to make up numbers.
 An example is usage of tank transporters in lieu of actual tanks.
-As of 6 May, at least 12 generals have been killed in Ukraine, according to the Ukrainian Ministry of Defense.
+In 2023 the trend accelerated; only a single World War II-vintage tank was at the parade.
+As of 6 May, at least 12 generals have been killed in Ukraine, according to the Ukrainian Ministry of Defence.
 This "suggests that the generals need to be at the front lines to ensure that their troops are conducting the battle plan in the way that they want.
 But that also suggests a lack of confidence in their troops if they need to be that far forward with that many senior folks."
 Ukraine further claims that some 317 officers have been killed, a third of whom are senior command staff.
 In a tweet the UK MoD said that the Russian officer corps was suffering "devastating losses" particularly in the junior to mid officer ranks.
 United States officials estimated that Russian forces had lost 150,000+ killed and wounded from 24 February 2022 – 21 January 2023.
 In stark contrast, the Russian Defence Minister said that only 5,937 personnel from the entire Russian Armed Forces had been killed from 24 February – 21 September 2022, the first seven months of fighting.
 Reported figures from Donetsk and Luhansk would add some 22,000 to this figure.

+After 14 months of fighting, Russian forces are estimated to have lost over 2,000 tanks, struggling to replace its tank losses due to sanctions by Europe and the United States.
+This has caused Russia to compensate by instead of using imported goods, using locally made equipment deemed less efficient, and reactivating tanks from the 1950s and 1960s.

-On 14 February 2023, British defense secretary Ben Wallace told the BBC that 97% of the Russian ground forces were now committed to the war in Ukraine.
+On 14 February 2023, British defence secretary Ben Wallace told the BBC that 97% of the Russian ground forces were now committed to the war in Ukraine.
+Three months afterwards, Russia did not display a single modern tank for the 2023 Moscow Victory Day Parade.

+In February 2023, launching the 2023 Military Balance, the IISS estimated Ground Forces numbers had climbed to an estimated 550,000, including an estimated 100,000 conscripts and up to 300,000 mobilized personnel.
+This number should be set against the Central Intelligence Agency's estimate of 300,000 active duty before February 2022.

+In October 2023, it was reported that there was a growth of mutinies among Russian troops due to large amount of losses in offensives around Avdiivka with a lack of artillery, food, water and poor command also being reported.